 Welcome to Turku Cathedral

 The Cathedral is open every day of the year 9am - 6pm.
-During events it is not possible to walk around in the church.
+Please note that during events it is not possible to walk around in the church.
 The entrance is free.

 Turku Cathedral is the mother church of the Lutheran Church of Finland, and the country’s national shrine.
 It was consecrated as a cathedral (as the main church in the diocese) in 17th June 1300.
 Its history spreads thus over more than 7 centuries.